-Remember: you are engaged in a process to get the best deal you can for your child.
+Don't forget that youare engaged in a process to get the best deal you can for your child.
 You are not there to argue about whether you are overprotective or nasty.
 The school has to deal with nasty parents.
 The school's primary responsibility is to the child despite any parental hostility.
-The IDEA does not say “free appropriate education if the parents are nice to work with.”
+The IDEA does not say “a child is entitled to a free appropriate education if the parents are nice to work with.”

-The lawyers out there on the net are saying “yes, but ...”
+The lawyers out on the Internet are saying “yes, but ...”